lanpai/piyo-channel/README.md

 * MySQL server

 # Installation
-* Download repository
+* Download the latest release [(Releases)](https://github.com/piyo-cafe/piyo-channel/releases).
-* Place contents of this repository into a web server supporting PHP.
+* Place contents of the downloaded archive into a web server supporting PHP.
 * Rename /dev/ to the preferred board name.
 * Edit configs accordingly (One in the root directory and one for each board).